thecheatah/vapor-server-codegen/Known Gaps.md

 7. Response headers cannot be marked as required.
 There is a bug with the code parser, that results in the required parameter not being set correctly.

 8. Does not support more then one authentication mechanism per endpoint.

+9. URL Path parameter slug names must match.
+The following endpoints will conflict /user/{userId} and /user/{anotherName}/messages.
+To fix this the second endpoint should be /user/{userId}/messages